fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 is an `intent(out)` argument.

-`value`: if the first argument is `key` `value` shall be a default character string expression, or a vector expression of type integer and kind `int8`, while for a first argument of type `other` `value` shall be of type `class(*)`.
+`value`: if the first argument is `key` `value` shall be a default character string scalar expression, or a vector expression of type integer and kind `int8`, while for a first argument of type `other` `value` shall be of type `class(*)`.
 It is an `intent(in)` argument.

+##### Note

+Values of types other than a scalar default character or an `INT8` vector can be used as the basis of a `key` by transferring the value to an `INT8` vector.

 ##### Example